totaldebug/atomic-calendar-revive/docs/faq.md

 If your color scheme is not showing as expected and you are using a custom theme, first please swap back to the default theme and see if this resolves the issue.

 Also consider using [card-mod](https://github.com/thomasloven/lovelace-card-mod) instead, this is a much better way to control the cards looks.

+## How to fix "The calendar can't be loaded from Home Assistant component."

+Usually this error is displayed when the calendar is not authorised for access via Home Assistant.

+For Google Calendar integtrations be sure to remove the `.google.token` file and re-auth your google calendar.